 Use Your Cash For Bank Account Bonuses

 One of the most underrated things you can do to get a better return on your cash is to use your excess cash to qualify for bank account bonuses.
 As a brief introduction, there are a ton of banks out there that will offer you signup bonuses if you open a bank account with them and meet certain requirements.
 These requirements typically include some sort of direct deposit requirement, a minimum balance requirement, and/or a debit card transaction requirement.
-It is work to do all of this stuff – but it’s a great way to use your idle cash in a way that gets you way more than you can get from just keeping your money in a normal savings account.
+It does take work to do all of this stuff – but it’s a great way to use your idle cash in a way that gets you way more than you can get from a normal savings account.

 - Chime Bank Referral Bonus: Step By Step Guide